igordot/genomics/notes/files-fasta.md

 ***

-Remove problematic characters (may cause issues with some tools):
+Remove problematic characters (they may cause issues with some tools):
 ```
 sed -i -e "s/[ ,\(\)\.\/\|:=]/_/g" in.fasta
 sed -i 's/___/__/g' in.fasta